 Fine Hotels & Resorts1 cent

-As you probably noticed, we did not include transferring Amex points to airlines as an option.
+As you probably noticed, we did not include transferring American Express Membership Rewards points to airlines as an option.
 The value in doing so varies depending on how many points you’d need for an award ticket and how much the cash cost of said ticket would have been.

 Airline Bonus With Amex Business Cards

 American Express offers its Business Platinum Card members a great perk.
-Any time you Pay with Points to book a business or a first class flight through the Amex Travel portal, you receive a 35% rebate.
+Any time you Pay with Points to book a business or a first class flight through the American Express Travel® portal, you receive a 35% rebate.

 The benefit also applies to economy flights operated by your airline of choice—the same one that you select every year in January for the airline fee credit.
 The rebate is limited to 500,000 Membership Rewards points per calendar year.